-An individual may serve as PI on only one BRITE proposal in a given track.
+An individual may serve as PI on only one BRITE proposal.
 This limitation does not include receiving a subaward as part of another BRITE proposal.
 There are no restrictions or limits on serving as Senior Personnel.
 Co-PIs are not allowed on any of the tracks.